Pierciest/reddit-bitcoin-analysis/README.md

 This repository focuses on analyzing the correlation between the volatility in decentralized economies and social media platforms, specifically using **Bitcoin** and **Reddit** as sample data.
 The primary goal is to employ **Deep Learning** techniques to identify correlations between sub-trends on Reddit and Bitcoin's market volatility.

-Currently the progress is in the data gathering part, stay tuned for the updates.
+Currently, the progress is in the **data gathering** phase.
+Stay tuned for updates.

+---

 ## Data